-Back to Morgantown, after the Army, he went to work for Sterling Faucet, then on to Houze Glass Company in 1956.
-Here he was given the opportunity to develop glass fiber technology for commercial and military applications, especially for the Naval Research Office.
-His department at Houze was purchased by Aerojet General and the family moved to Southern California.
-The 1960’s were all about lighter weight, fire protection, and better acoustics in conjunction with the space race.
-He developed a new glass material for use in the aerospace industry.
+He returned to Morgantown, after serving during the Korean War.
+He took a management position with Sterling Faucet.
+Then on to Houze Glass Company in 1956.
+It was at Houze Glass where he was given the opportunity to develop their glass fiber technology for commercial and military applications.
+In the early 1960’s, Houze was purchased by Aerojet General.
+He and the family moved to Southern California.